51st Communications Squadron

 History

-The history of the 51st Communications Squadron (CS) began nearly 74 years ago, when it was activated as 51 CS, Fighter Jet, on 18 August 1948 at Naha Air Base (AB), Okinawa.
+The history of the 51st Communications Squadron (CS) began when it was activated as the 51 CS, Fighter Jet, on 18 August 1948 at Naha Air Base (AB), Okinawa.
 The squadron served as a charter unit assigned to the 51st Fighter Wing (FW), Fighter Jet.

-51 CS served with distinction during the war, has been awarded five Air Force Outstanding Unit Awards, two ROK Presidential Citations, and seven Korean War streamers.
+51 CS served with distinction during the war and has been awarded seven Air Force Outstanding Unit Awards, one Air & Space Outstanding Unit Award, two ROK Presidential Citations, and seven Korean War streamers.